elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the term's variable is nil, abort with "_Invalid 'privatize', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "Invalid 'privatize', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`

-`If the term's kind is not "_parameter", abort with "_You can only privatize parameters._" and the rider; exit.`
+`If the term's kind is not "_parameter", abort with "You can only privatize parameters._" and the rider; exit.`

-`Add a local to the current routine's locals given "_local_" and the rider's token's first.`
+`Add a local to the current routine's locals given "local_" and the rider's token's first.`

 `Put the term's name into the local's name.`